 The sun beat down from a nearly white sky.
 The air was dry, the ground hot.
 The only shade to be found was in the ruins—colonnades with swollen pillars, towering statues of crossed-armed rulers, thick walls laden with the deep carvings of ancient kings and queens.
 This is Luxor, straddling the banks of the Nile,…Read More

-It looked like a giant pile of dirt.
+Our visit to Abu Simbel kicked off like this: staggering out of the van and staring at what appeared to be a giant pile of dirt.
 Maybe it was because of the harsh morning sun.
 Or the fact that we’d been traveling since 4am, coasting on 3 hours of sleep from the night before.
-It wasn’t until we’d followed the neatly tiled path down a sweeping curve that the famous temple—one that’s often…Read More
+It…Read More

 I entered my thirties with one goal: to get out of my comfort zone more often.
 Our recent trip to Egypt flung the door to my comfort zone wide open, and with surprising gentleness, ushered me out of it.
 What exactly does that mean?
-Well, it was way easier to tour Egypt than I imagined…Read More
+Well, it was way easier to travel through Egypt than I…Read More

 Country 6: The Netherlands | This post is part of my 30×30 series.
 Read more here!